hantsy/jakartaee10-sandbox/docs/rest.md

 There are [several Jersey containers](https://repo1.maven.org/maven2/org/glassfish/jersey/containers/) provided in the latest Jersey.
 Here we used the simplest one which is based on the JDK built-in HttpServer.

-Now you can run `Main` in your IDEs directly by click the run button.
+Now run the `Main` class in your IDEs directly by click the run button.

 You will see the following info in the console window.